JakobGM/astrality/docs/templating.rst

 Template files
 ==============

 Templates can be of any file type, named whatever you want, and placed at any desirable path.
-It is customary, however, to place templates within ``$ASTRALITY_CONFIG_HOME/templates/name_of_application``, where ``name_of_application`` is the application that will use the compiled template.
+It is customary, however, to place templates within a directory named ``$ASTRALITY_CONFIG_HOME/modules/name_of_application``, and to use the ``.template`` filename extension.
+Replace ``name_of_application`` with the name of the application that will use the compiled template.

 .. _context: